meghamohan/simple_shell/README.md

 ## Description

-This project is aimed to replicate many of the function performed by a bash shell.
+This project is aimed to replicate many of the functions performed by sh shell.
 This is created as a part of Holberton School curriculm.
 The project aims at learning how to build a simple shell ,understanding the concept of pid and ppid, understanding the difference between function and system calls, learning to create process, using the execve command, understanding about environ variables, implementing functions such as getline, strtok and built in functions like cd, setenv, unsetenv etc.

 ### List of allowed functions and system calls
 * access : check user's permissions for a file